 National Minimum Standards and Best Practice Guidance seek to ensure that foster carers are provided with independent support throughout the process of the investigation and in dealing with the aftermath.
 Foster Talk works with fostering services to provide independent support to foster carers through our Foster Carers Independent Support Service (FISS).

 At FosterTalk we believe that providing the best possible support during these difficult times can make the process clearer and more manageable for everyone involved.
 FISS, therefore provides all the necessary help and support for foster carers who find themselves in this situation, enabling them to feel more in control.

 To talk to someone about an allegation, or to access face to face support, please call Foster Talk on 01527 836 910.

 Research into allegationsRead more

-In the summer of 2015 FosterTalk commissioned a research study into the impact of allegations against foster carers and their families, which was jointly funded by the Sir Halley Stewart trust and conducted by the Rees Centre at Oxford University.
-This study looked at the case records of almost 200 foster carers who had had unfounded allegations made against them, and carried out interviews of a sample of those foster carers, their supervising social workers and managers.
+In the summer of 2015, FosterTalk commissioned a research study into the impact of allegations against foster carers and their families, which was jointly funded by the Sir Halley Stewart trust and conducted by the Rees Centre at Oxford University.
+This study looked at the case records of almost 200 foster carers who had had unfounded allegations made against them, and carried out interviews with a sample of those foster carers, their supervising social workers and managers.

 This study, published in July 2016, makes a number of recommendations to the Department for Education, fostering services and social workers about the way in which foster carers are supported during investigations into allegations of harm.